What is the process of appointing Pakistan's spymaster?

 According to the analysts, there is no restriction on a civilian being appointed to head the intelligence agency.
 However, there is no quota of how many civilians or armed forces personnel will be in the agency.

-Zahid noted that Benazir had appointed retired General Shamsur Rehman Kallu who was no longer a serving army official and thus considered to be a civilian.
+Zahid noted that former prime minister Benazir Bhutto had appointed retired General Shamsur Rehman Kallu who was no longer a serving army official and thus considered to be a civilian.

 Sajjad noted that hypothetically speaking, there was no bar on a civilian becoming the spymaster.